Ariocarpus agavoides (Castan.) E.F.Anderson

 Ariocarpus kotschoubeyanus subsp. agavoides, Neogomesia agavoides

 Ariocarpus agavoides is a small rosette-shaped cactus with short, stiff, dark green tubercles.
 The stem is greenish-brown, subglobose, somewhat flattened, up to 2.4 inches (6 cm) long, and up to 3.2 (8 cm) in diameter.
 The rest of the plant is rootstock growing underground.
 The divergent, flaccid tubercles are flattened adaxially.
 The areoles at the tips of the tubercles are up to 0.5 inches (1.2 cm) long.
 Some individuals lack spines, while others have whitish spines up to 0.4 inches (1 cm) long.
-Mature plants, 5 to 8 years of age, begin to produce magenta flowers that are up to 1.6 inches (4 cm) in diameter and up to 2 inches (5 cm) long.
+Mature plants, 5 to 8 years of age, begin to produce magenta flowers.
+They are up to 1.6 inches (4 cm) in diameter and up to 2 inches (5 cm) long.
 Fruits are reddish, globose, and up to 1 inch (2.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).